Pond-side, spring-fed thermal pools.

 No. But the Blue Heron is just steps away and offers a wide range of food and beverages.
 There are fresh cool spring water stations available poolside.

-Are the Repose Pools open year round?
+Are the thermal pools open year round?